pyxem/pyxem/doc/dev_guide/index.rst

 the :ref:`tutorials<Tutorials>` section of the documentation

-If you have snippits of code that you think would be useful to others, you can also add them to the :ref:`examples<_examples-index>` section of the documentation.
+If you have snippits of code that you think would be useful to others, you can also add them to the :ref:`examples<examples-index>` section of the documentation.
 This is a great way to share your workflows and data with the community!

+Other wise the :ref:`contributing` section of the documentation contains more information on how to create a pull request and contribute to the code base!